Cultural Types - The Lewis Model. Culture Triangle

 Building international teams

-Richard Lewis and his team conducted research on a group of managers working in a multicultural environment.
-They also created a catalog of the most distinctive features of major nationalities, which included a list of their strengths and weaknesses.
-This information is incredibly precise and valuable, as it provides insight into the interactions and conflicts we can expect in an international team.
+Richard Lewis and his team researched a group of managers working in a multicultural environment.
+They also created a catalog of the most distinctive features describing major nationalities, which included a list of their strengths and weaknesses.
+This information is precise and meaningful.
+It provides insight into the interactions and conflicts we can expect in an international team.
 The unique behaviors, convictions, and focus points of each nationality can be immediately understood through this catalog.

-Despite team members being united by a common corporate vision and company values, national culture and upbringing have a stronger and more deeply rooted influence.
-The emotional influence of culture is much stronger than the rational influence of company values.
+Despite team members being united by a corporate vision and company values, national mentality and upbringing have a more deeply rooted influence.
+The emotional impact is much stronger than the rational influence of company values.
 While all team members may accept the company values on a rational level, their cultural backgrounds still have a significant impact on their behaviors and actions.

 Main nationalities of the Western world - examples of the characteristics